cran/nanonext/README.md

 close(res2)
 ```

+Above, `msleep()` is an uninterruptible sleep function (utilising the
+NNG library), taking a time in milliseconds.

-Above it can be seen that the final value resolves into a timeout, which
+It can be seen that the final value resolves into a timeout, which is an
-is an integer 5 classed as ‘errorValue’.
-All integer error codes are
+integer 5 classed as ‘errorValue’.
+All integer error codes are classed
-classed as ‘errorValue’ to be easily distinguishable from integer
+as ‘errorValue’ to be easily distinguishable from integer message
-message values.
+values.

 [« Back to ToC](#table-of-contents)